grncdr/node-db-pool/README.md

 Easily create a Postgres/MySQL connection pool (postgres only until I get MariaDB/MySQL working on my new Ubuntu 13.04 dev machine).

-Behind the scenes it returns an any-db pool which can be used as described [https://github.com/grncdr/node-any-db](here).
+Behind the scenes it returns an any-db pool which can be used as described here [here](https://github.com/grncdr/node-any-db).

 ## Getting Started
 Install the module with: `npm install db-pool`